scottransom/presto/README.md

 If you need to process them, you can either checkout the "classic" branch of PRESTO (see below), which is not being actively developed.
-Or you can use `DSPSR` to convert those formats into SIGPROG filterbank format (and/or maybe someday soon, PSRFITS search format).
+Or you can use `DSPSR` to convert those formats into SIGPROC filterbank format (and/or maybe someday soon, PSRFITS search format).
 You can grab DSPSR [here](http://dspsr.sourceforge.net).
 If you *really* need to get one of these machines working in PRESTO v2, let